 Economic Outcomes of HIV/AIDS Treatment in South Africa

-By 2010, nearly 4 million people in sub-Saharan Africa were receiving antiretroviral therapy for HIV/AIDS.
+By 2012, some 7.5 million people in sub-Saharan Africa were receiving antiretroviral therapy for HIV/AIDS.
 A large body of literature confirms the success of AIDS treatment programs in reducing viral loads and restoring the immune systems of adult patients in sub-Saharan Africa.
 Alongside these studies of biomedical outcomes of treatment is a small body of literature investigating the impacts of ART on patients’ economic activities, quality of life, and other non-biomedical outcomes.
-These studies have consistently reported rapid and relatively large improvements in quality of life and/or work attendance during the first year on ART among adult patients in Africa, but few have followed patients for more than one year.
+These studies have consistently reported rapid and relatively large improvements in quality of life and/or work attendance during the first 1-2 years on ART among adult patients in Africa, but few have followed patients for more than two years.

 |Principal Investigator||Sydney Rosen|